gmx-io/gmx-synthetics/README.md

 If a market has a long collateral token that is different from the index token, the long profits may not be fully paid out if the price increase of the index token exceeds the price increase of the long collateral token.

 Markets have a reserve factor that allows open interest to be capped to a percentage of the pool size, this reduces the impact of profits of short positions and reduces the risk that long positions cannot be fully paid out.

+# Parameters

+- minCollateralFactor: This determines the maximum amount of leverage allowed for positions, e.g. if the minCollateralFactor is equivalent to 1% for a market, the collateral of a position in that market must be more than or equal to 1% of the position size

+- maxPoolAmount: The maximum amount of tokens that can be deposited into a market

+- maxOpenInterest: The maximum open interest that can be opened for a market

+- reserveFactor: This determines the maximum allowed ratio of (worth of tokens reserved for positions) / (tokens in the pool)

+- maxPnlFactor: The maximum ratio of (PnL / worth of tokens in the pool)

+- positionFeeFactor: This determines the percentage amount of fees to be deducted for position increase / decrease actions, the fee amount is based on the change in position size

+- positionImpactFactor: This is the "price impact factor" for positions described in the "Price Impact" section

+- maxPositionImpactFactor: This is the "max price impact" for positions described in the "Price Impact" section

+- positionImpactExponentFactor: This is the "price impact exponent" value for position actions, described in the "Price Impact" section

+- swapFeeFactor: This determines the percentage amount of fees to be deducted for swaps, the fee amount is based on the swap amount

+- swapImpactFactor: This is the "price impact factor" described in the "Price Impact" section

+- swapImpactExponentFactor: This is the "price impact exponent" value for deposits and swaps, described in the "Price Impact" section above

+- fundingFactor: This is the "funding factor per second" value described in the "Funding Fees" section

+- borrowingFactorForLongs: This is the "borrowing factor" for long positions described in the "Borrowing Fees" section

+- borrowingFactorForShorts: This is the "borrowing factor" for short positions described in the "Borrowing Fees" section

+- borrowingExponentFactorForLongs: This is the "borrowing exponent factor" for long positions described in the "Borrowing Fees" section

+- borrowingExponentFactorForShorts: This is the "borrowing exponent factor" for long positions described in the "Borrowing Fees" section

 # Roles